team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object
-The `getUniqueColors` function in this code snippet is an asynchronous function that processes an image file to identify and extract all unique colors present in the image.
-Here's a concise explanation of its functionality:
+The `getUniqueColors` function is an asynchronous function that takes an image file path as input and returns an array of unique colors found in the image.
+Here's a concise explanation:

-1. It reads an image file using the Jimp library.
+1. It reads the image file using the Jimp library.
-2. It scans through every pixel of the image.
+2. It scans every pixel of the image.
 3. For each non-transparent pixel, it converts the RGBA values to an integer representation of the color.
-4. It adds each unique color (as an integer) to a Set, which automatically eliminates duplicates.
+4. It adds each unique color (as an integer) to a Set to eliminate duplicates.
 5. Finally, it returns an array of all unique colors found in the image.

-This function is useful for analyzing the color palette of an image or for color-related image processing tasks.
+This function is useful for analyzing the color palette of an image or determining the number of distinct colors used in an image.

 ### Third Party Libaries